HENRYMARTIN5/installarch/README.md

 Pro tip: If you know what you're doing, you can just look at the headings of each of the steps and follow the process much more loosely.

+Wanna know what this script is doing?
+Check out the bottom of this README, it contains a list of everything installed and

 ### Step 1: Get a USB Drive and load Arch
 Obtain a USB drive.
 You probably have one lying around.
 If a USB drive won't do, you can use a MicroSD/SD card, DVD, or other removable media.
 Download a copy of [Rufus](https://rufus.ie/en/#) and burn the [Arch Linux ISO](https://archlinux.org/download/) to it.